-My consulting work has given me the opportunity to work with great organizations.
+As an archival/historical consultant, I work with organizations to create archives, curate exhibits, plan anniversaries, and write copy for exhibits and marketing campaigns.
+I’ve had the opportunity to work with some great organizations.
 Here is some information on a few of my recent projects.

 Two Arizona organizations asked me to create exhibits for important public spaces.

 - I curated a major new exhibit at the Desert Caballeros Western Museum in Wickenburg about that town’s storied history of mining, ranching, dude ranching, and rodeo.
 It is on permanent display in their Quayle Family Gallery.

 - The Chemehuevi Indian tribe in Lake Havasu City has a large indoor waiting area for their casino boat.
 They asked me to create displays about their history, culture, language, and modern day life for waiting visitors to enjoy.

 Other clients include the Charles M. Schulz Museum, the Oakland Museum of California, Mason-McDuffie Real Estate, and Levi Strauss & Co., for whom I worked as corporate Historian for twenty-four years.